pablomarin/H2O-SparklingWater-azure-templates/README.md

 To delete the Sparkling Water Cluster, go to the portal and delete the Resource Group.

+## Where are the notebooks stored?

+Jupyter notebooks are saved to the storage account associated with the cluster under the **/HdiNotebooks** folder.
+Notebooks, text files, and folders that you create from within Jupyter will be accessible from WASB.
+For example, if you use Jupyter to create a folder **myfolder** and a notebook **myfolder/mynotebook.ipynb**, you can access that notebook at `wasbs:///HdiNotebooks/myfolder/mynotebook.ipynb`.
+The reverse is also true, that is, if you upload a notebook directly to your storage account at `/HdiNotebooks/mynotebook1.ipynb`, the notebook will be visible from Jupyter as well.
+Notebooks will remain in the storage account even after the cluster is deleted.

+The way notebooks are saved to the storage account is compatible with HDFS.
+So, if you SSH into the cluster you can use file management commands like the following:

+	hdfs dfs -ls /HdiNotebooks             				  # List everything at the root directory – everything in this directory is visible to Jupyter from the home page hdfs dfs –copyToLocal /HdiNotebooks    				# Download the contents of the HdiNotebooks folder hdfs dfs –copyFromLocal example.ipynb /HdiNotebooks   # Upload a notebook example.ipynb to the root folder so it’s visible from Jupyter

+In case there are issues accessing the storage account for the cluster, the notebooks are also saved on the headnode `/var/lib/jupyter`.

 ### Data source###

 The original Hadoop distributed file system (HDFS) uses many local disks on the cluster.
 HDInsight uses Azure Blob storage for data storage.
 Azure Blob storage is a robust, general-purpose storage solution that integrates seamlessly with HDInsight.
 Through an HDFS interface, the full set of components in HDInsight can operate directly on structured or unstructured data in Blob storage.
 Storing data in Blob storage helps you safely delete the HDInsight clusters that are used for computation without losing user data.